Carcassonne and Trèbes attack: Aftermath

 On being informed of the attack, President Emmanuel Macron returned to Paris from Brussels.
 He said that the attack was undoubtedly an Islamist terrorist attack, although the claims of responsibility for the attack made by IS were still being investigated.
 He urged vigilance and asked the French people "to remember the force and resistance" they had shown whenever they had been attacked in the past.

-Silva, the 26-year-old Portuguese national who had been shot in the head in the Aigles de la cité car park, spent two weeks in an induced coma in a neurological unit in Perpignanl.
+Silva, the 26-year-old Portuguese national who had been shot in the head in the Aigles de la cité car park, spent two weeks in an induced coma in a neurological unit in Perpignan.
 Surgeons decided it was too dangerous to try and remove the bullet, which remained lodged in his brain.
 He lost an eye and was left deaf in one ear.
 It was only after more than five years and lengthy treatment from psychiatrists and psychologists that he was able to work again.
 Giving testimony at the trial in Paris, he described his job as a village postman as marking a new stage in his "second life".

 On the evening of the attack, Lakdim's girlfriend and another friend were arrested.
 Investigations later led to indictments against seven people in Lakdim's circle of family and friends for having supported him in various ways in relation to the attacks.

-On Sunday 25 March 2023, a memorial mass was held in the Church of Saint-Etienne in Trèbes.
+On Sunday 25 March 2018, a memorial mass was held in the Church of Saint-Etienne in Trèbes.
 Those attending the service included members of the local Muslim community.
 The bishop of Narbonne and Carcassonne said that their presence "tells us that the creators of hatred will not win".
 After the service the local imam said that "Islam itself has been stabbed... by people who use symbols that are dear to our hearts".

-After the news of Beltrame's death was released early on 24 March 2023, gendarmerie stations flew their flags at half-mast.
-Beltrame was given a state funeral on 28 March 2023, a national day of mourning.
+After the news of Beltrame's death was released early on 24 March 2018, gendarmerie stations flew their flags at half-mast.
+Beltrame was given a state funeral on 28 March 2018, a national day of mourning.
 Macron paid homage to the officer, saying he had the "gratitude, admiration and affection of the whole country".